|

 I have just been in your website.
 After so many years of having my son's

-uncanny how much the woman and child in the picture resembles my baby and
+much the woman and child in the picture resembles my baby and myself.
+I am

-much like us?
-I have only two or three pictures of my Matthew before he passed
+so much like us?
+I have only two or three pictures of my Matthew before he

 Sincerely,